 The fact is that increased isolation was a challenge to employee engagement for remote workers before the pandemic hit.
-Millions of people work in the community or private homes (for example, social and domestic care workers, engineers and tradespeople) and many organisations manage multi-site operations, from retailers to charities.
-The pandemic, however, has made people look for increased connection and sources of certainty.
-Employers can take this opportunity to figure out how to improve staff engagement and become a symbol of trust to their employees.
+Millions of people work in the community, or private homes (for example, social and domestic care workers, engineers and tradespeople) and many organisations manage multi-site operations, from retailers to charities.
+The pandemic, however, has made people look for increased connections and sources of certainty.
+Employers can take this opportunity to figure out how to improve employee engagement and become a symbol of trust to their employees.

 Step 1: Focus on Safety

-It’s no surprise that safety has become the number one topic of concern for employers and employees.
+Unsurprisingly, safety has become the number one topic of concern for employers and employees.
 Anxiety levels spiked during the first lockdown, and while most of us have relaxed a little as the pandemic recedes, mental health is still a key concern.
 The Office for National Statistics reported that 69% of adults felt very or somewhat concerned about the effects of the pandemic on their lives.
-These mental health problems have the potential to create significant downturns in employee engagement and performance.
+These mental health problems can potentially create significant downturns in employee engagement and motivation.

 Addressing these health and safety concerns can go a long way to reducing anxiety levels.

-Covid 19 is forcing businesses to make huge changes, so a thorough but flexible communications strategy is needed to explain what is happening and, more importantly, why it is happening.
+Covid 19 has forced businesses to make huge changes, so a thorough but flexible communications strategy is needed to explain what is happening and, more importantly, why it is happening.
 This will reduce the risk of conflict around such potentially contentious matters as workplace surveillance and tracking employee movements.
 Hybrid working is a challenge to navigate successfully.
-When a company’s workforce is split between home workers, office workers and those working between premises, employees need to understand that keeping track of them is part of a company’s duty to keep them safe.
+When a company’s workforce is split between home workers, office workers and those working between premises, employees must understand that keeping track of them is part of a company’s duty to keep them safe.
 Of all the ideas to improve employee engagement, staff safety should always come first.